MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Path_Syntax.md

 ## SHORT DESCRIPTION
-Describes the full and relative path name formats in  Windows PowerShell�.
+Describes the full and relative path name formats in  Windows PowerShellï¿½.

 ## LONG DESCRIPTION